KEdore/Explore/README.md

 5. Enhanced Observability: Integrate logging, tracing, and metrics (e.g., via Prometheus) to monitor performance and issues

 6. Pagination Improvements: Consider moving to cursor-based pagination for better performance on very large datasets

+7. Integration Tests: Add integration tests to validate the service end-to-end